alicewriteswrongs/website-backup-helper/README.md

 This is a little node.js script which uses `wget` to scrape a website and back it up to S3 (although right now I haven't implemented the backup part yet...).
-It is designed to be run as a cron job (or similar) in a continuous fashion, using httrack's ability to fetch only new content to save incremental backups.
+It is designed to be run as a cron job (or similar) in a continuous fashion, using wget ability to fetch only new content to save incremental backups.

 ## Usage